daithyr/TECHIN510_lab3/README.md

 ## lessons learned
-I had a deeper understanding of git and how to use Streamlit to visualize data.
+I had a deeper understanding of data storage and how to use Streamlit as front end to guide users store data.